ashby-s/STA_CS1007_Assignment1/README.md

 ## Result

-This Assignment was graded as a 19 of 20, a strong First-Class Grade, passing all unit tests provided.
+This Assignment was graded as a 19 of 20, a strong First-Class Grade.